Spain to trial mixing COVID vaccines after restricting AstraZeneca shot | Health

 "The study's objective is...to determine within 28 days whether a second dose of the Pfizer vaccine can be given to patients who have received the AstraZeneca vaccine," he said.
 A UK study on mixing vaccines was expanded last week to include shots made by Moderna and Novavax, while France and Germany are considering giving an alternative to under 60s who received a first dose of AstraZeneca.

 The proposal would signal a sharp departure from the current national strategy, which favours giving vulnerable age groups a full course of two shots as quickly as possible.
-The Health Ministry was not immediately available for comment.
+The health ministry said it was studying various proposals to update Spain's vaccination strategy, without giving any details.

 Several real-world studies have shown a first dose of the Pfizer-BioNTech vaccine provide a high level of protection.
 Despite delays to the deployment of the one-shot Johnson & Johnson vaccine and supply disruptions at AstraZeneca, Spain still expects to have half its 47-million population fully inoculated by late July.